 - Flexible export capabilities (as Excel files, PowerPoint slides and PNG images);

-- Share & Collaboration functionality and data access rights option to allow multi-party editing on the same visual with no need for registration;
+- Share & Collaboration functionality and data access rights option to allow multi-party editing on the same visual when everyone is on the same plan;

-- Price: the Office Timeline Online paid plan costs $59/year; the Office Timeline PowerPoint add-in Pro edition costs $99/year with a 14-day free trial available as well.
+- Price: the Office Timeline Online premium plan costs $149/year; the Office Timeline PowerPoint add-in Pro+ edition costs $199/year with a free 14-day trial available as well.

 Providing a business management platform that includes all the core elements related to a BSC and which adapts to the user’s unique business model, Corporater empowers medium and large companies to assess, manage and continuously improve their performance.
 With functions and capabilities that allow you to link multiple management disciplines (compliance, strategy, risk, operations, finance, HR and others), Corporater’s interface lets you create custom management solutions for strategy, KPIs, performance and business dashboards.